Air Conditioning FAQs & Tips — Expert HVAC Answers For Fayetteville and Peachtree City Homeowners

 Should I repair or replace my AC system?

-What size filter should I get, and what type is best?
+What size air filter should I use, and which type is best?

-Do my AC and heat pump need maintenance?
+Do AC systems and heat pumps need maintenance?

 What are the advantages of a programmable thermostat?